kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 // Fully Python - Slow
 Many other languages were considered for this project, such as an entirely Python-based solution.
 However, Python does not have the same level of performance as C++, and would not fulfil the performance objectives of the project.
 Python also does not have an object-oriented system that is as robust as C++, which would make the project harder to maintain and increase the difficulty of debugging the application.

 Another language that was considered for this project was the increasingly popular Rust language.
 Rust is known for its performance and rigorous safety requirements, which would have made it a good choice for a project such as this.
-However, a significant caveat to using Rust for this project is the lack of a mature UI tooling ecosystem.
+However, a significant caveat to using Rust for this project is the lack of a mature UI tooling ecosystem. #footnote[See the website https://areweguiyet.com/ for a informal view on the state of GUI in Rust.]
 Whilst there are bindings (bindings being a way to use a library from another language) for Qt in Rust, this would essentially involve doing the majority of the work in C++ regardless, which would defeat the purpose of using Rust in the first place.

 Java and C\# were also considered, but were ruled out - Java due to its performance and C\# due to the impracticality of using it on Linux systems.
 Java also has an absence of modern UI tooling, with Swing and JavaFX being the only real options, both of which are outdated and not visually appealing.
 QtJambi was briefly investigated as a potential solution, but there was found to be a lack of documentation and community support for the library.